sansneo/iso/README.md

 The Xorg build adds:
 * Packages for a Xorg minimal installation with a selection of utilities such as xclip and xrandr.
-* The Noto fonts(including Chinese, Japanese, Korean and Emojis) and a selection of popular, yet distinguishable fonts.
+* The Noto fonts(including Emojis) and a selection of popular, yet distinguishable fonts.
 * Audio with pulseaudio.
 * Bluetooth with bluez.